ML-Course-2025/session6/material/part2.md

 <img src="./img/3b.jpg" alt="" width="50%">

 The following animation shows Max Pooling with a 2x2 window and stride 2 (implied by non-overlapping movement).
 For every 2x2 group of cells, the maximum value is selected for the output.
+(Note: *the animation is not quite accurate*)

 <!-- ![pooling](./img/pooling.gif) -->
 <img src="./img/pooling.gif" width="50%">